 Language learning can be very difficult for students with a fix mindset so adopt a growth mindset.
-Everyone is capable of learning a language, but it is not easy.
-In a classroom, it is easy to feel dumb when comparing yourself to others students who have more practice with the language or with a textbook that isn't at your level.
+Everyone can learn a language, but it is not easy.
+In a classroom, it is easy to feel dumb when comparing yourself to other students who have more practice with the language or with a textbook that isn't at your level.

 Supplement your textbook with lots of videos and picture books.
-YouTube and Rivet are great sources for materials at any level.
-Don't worry too much about speaking right away.
+YouTube is an incredible source of materials for any level.
+Also, don't worry too much about speaking right away.
 Lots of input is key in the beginning.
 (Krashen)

 Here is a guide to using YouTube from a man who speaks many languages.

 He also has a blog post about this topic.